39bytes/fuzzy-eqsat/report/main.typ

 There has been a fair amount of research devoted to tackling the e-graph extraction problem.
 Chen et al. #cite(<emorphic>) propose a solution based on simulated annealing with solution space pruning which achieves impressive results on large e-graphs for hardware synthesis.
-Rui et al. #cite(<esaco>) take a similar approach also based on simulated annealing but combined with ant colony optimization.
+Rui et al. #cite(<esaco>) take a similar approach also based on simulated annealing, but combined with ant colony optimization.

 Cai et al. #cite(<smoothe>) formulate the e-graph problem probabilistically, converting the discrete optimization problem into a continuous differentiable form and applying gradient descent.